 Psychiatrist, Dr. Elspeth Bradley, provides a summary of how to H.E.L.P. when faced with people engaging in behaviours that indicate distress.
 She has written about and taught this H.E.L.P. approach widely, and we are grateful that she shares her insights in this forum.
 She has also worked with SpotLight drama and friends in the development of the Curriculum of Caring music video, "H.E.L.P."
 Check it out in the music video section!
-Dr Bradley referred to the Journal on Developmental Disabilities article 'Mental Health and Autism: Promoting Autism FaVourable Environments (PAVE).'
-It can be found online in the Journal on Developmental Disabilities (2013).
+Dr Bradley referred to the Journal on Developmental Disabilities article 'Mental Health and Autism: Promoting Autism FaVourable Environments (PAVE)' and HELP with Behaviours That Challenge.
+They can be found online in the Journal on Developmental Disabilities (2013).

 Dr Bruce McCreary, Queens University Professor Emeritus of PsychIatry, is an experienced physician, educator and authour who delivers a compelling message to learners.
 He brings us all face to face with challenges and rewards of providing medical care to the often neglected population of people with developmental disabilities.
 Consider this:' Are you part of the solution?'

 Sarah and Alison have first hand experience with Healthcare, offering advice to medical students and professionals.
 They share ways to make everyone more comfortable.